Last Updated on 2025-07-21 by Jorge Bastos

 The Coa Museum is located about 3 km outside the city of Foz Coa.
 It’s far enough that walking is not recommended.
 It’s a modern, beautiful building located on the edge of the mountain by the mouth of the River Coa.

 The view is fantastic, and it would be worth going there just for the views and the nice buildings.
-The museum is huge (one of the biggest in Portugal), but it was built to integrate itself into the scenery.
-From there, you can see two of the Portuguese world heritages: the Douro wine landscape and the Prehistoric Art of the Côa Valley.
+The museum is huge (one of the largest in Portugal), but it was designed to blend seamlessly into the surrounding scenery.
+From there, you can see two of Portugal’s World Heritage sites: the Douro wine landscape and the Prehistoric Art of the Côa Valley.

 We strongly suggest you visit this museum, but it isn’t a substitute for taking a tour.
 It only complements it.
 After all, the actual museum is outdoors, by the river.
 We believe the best thing to do is to visit both, as the museum is a great way to discover the richness of the Coa and Douro valleys.